Elhameed/Speech_Emotion_Recognition_model/README.md

 ## Dataset

 The project utilizes the RAVDESS dataset, which comprises 1440 speech audio-only files (16-bit, 48kHz .wav).
 This dataset features a range of emotions, including calm, happy, sad, angry, fearful, surprised, and disgust, produced by 24 professional actors (12 male and 12 female).
-Each audio file is encoded with detailed information regarding modality, vocal channel, emotion, emotional intensity, statement, repetition, and actor.
 The dataset is instrumental in training the SER model, facilitating a nuanced understanding of emotional expression in speech.
 For training the model, only four actors (Actor_01 to Actor_04) were selected.
 This decision was made to:

 - Simplify the training process and reduce the complexity of the model.
 - Focus on a smaller, more manageable subset of data while still providing a diverse range of emotional expressions.